Doing Business in Kuwait

 - Jawad Ahmed Bukhamseen

 Objectives of the subject “Doing Business in the State of Kuwait”:

-- To analyze the Kuwaiti economy and foreign trade
+- To analyse the Kuwaiti economy and foreign trade

 - To evaluate business opportunities in the State of Kuwait